FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio lint [OPTIONS]

-  The lint command scans the project's verilog code and flags errors,
+  The command ‘apio lint’ scans the project’s Verilog code and reports errors,
-  inconsistencies, and style violations, and is a useful tool for improving
-  the code quality.
-The command uses the verilator tool which is installed as
+  inconsistencies, and style violations.
+The command uses the Verilator tool,
-  park of the apio installation.
-The commands is typically used in the root
-  directory of the project that contains the apio.ini file.
+  which is included in the standard Apio installation.

   Examples:
     apio lint